2ndSightLab/ai-tracker/issues.md

 🟡 Add resource specific actions (like route 53 register domain), user can choose action for resource...

-🟡 Wrong IP in admin user policy

-🟡 Fix KMS key deployment - ERROR: deploy-kms-logs-key.sh is not implemented

-🟡 remove SECURITY_ACCOUNT_ID, etc. in delegate scripts, + configure > all these can be replaced with the deploy acct name/id

-🟡 No deploy action available for Delegate Org Admin

 🟡 log bucket script not ipmelmented

 🟡 Backup env should create a backup account for each env (confirmed by user), kms, iam

-🟡 Remove Select Environment from deploy menu

-## Later

 🟡 Standalone identity center was not properly enabled upon deploy - what happened?

 🟡 rename environment - fails to correct ids so files not found.

-🟡 When budget exists check to see that it is acutually replacing all existing budget amounts.
-  Budget amount auto-set to $30 (highest threshold)
-  x-org: budget exists ($50.0/month)
-  Updated to $30/month
-  Account Budget complete

-🟡 Multiple press enter to continue
+🟡 Multiple press enter to continue (confirm mode)

-🟡 after deploy IAM users wrong list of options - inconsistent

-Select an action for admin users:
-  1. Deploy admin users
-  2. Done
-  3. Exit

-🟡 Pauses/spaces betwene menus deploying resources
+🟡 Pauses/spaces betwene menus deploying resources (confirm mode)

-🟡 Root SCPs - Bootstrap role perm - attach

 🟡 Seeing high route53 costs need to look into why that is.
 Check - need to query all DNS services and make sure DNS is locked down to only allowed accounts.